avneesh0612/solana-nft-qr/README.md

 # What is CandyPay?

-CandyPay is a tool that lets you create a headless mint experience for your Solana collection, which let users mint NFTs just by scanning a QR code, directly from mobile wallets.
+CandyPay is a tool that lets you create a headless mint experience for your Solana collection, which let users mint NFTs just by scanning a QR code, directly from their mobile wallets.
 You can reach out to [CandyPay on Twitter](https://twitter.com/candypayfun).

 # What is candy machine?